All Episodes

 Port Authority is an entity of a local, state, or national government that owns, manages, and maintains the physical infrastructure of a port, a seaport, an airport, a bus terminal.

-This includes wharves, docks, piers, transit sheds, loading equipment and warehouses.
+This includes wharves, docks, piers, transit sheds, loading equipment, and warehouses.

 And that is not what is owned by any foreign country or company.

-Those are all owned by governments.
+Those are all owned by governments, state, federal, you name it.

 Ports often provide additional security for their own facility.

-The role of the port authority is to facilitate and expand The movement of cargo through the port, provide facilities and services that are competitive, safe, and commercially viable.
+The role of the port authority is to facilitate and expand the movement of cargo through the port, provide facilities and services that are competitive, safe, and commercially viable.

-Then it lists what DP World will operate and at the following term, with the terminals within six U.S. ports currently operated by the United Kingdom Company P and O. Now you're going to go through all that.
+Then it lists what DP World will operate and at the following terminal, the terminals, within six U.S. ports currently operated by the United Kingdom company P ⁇ O.

 And if congressional brains were cargo, there'd be nothing to unload.